 Angela resides in Claremore with her husband and two children.

-Emily has served as Assistant Director of CANO since February 2012.
+Emily has served as Assistant Director of Child Advocates of Northeast Oklahoma since February 2012.
 Previously, she worked for DHS Child Welfare as both a permanency worker assisting with reuniting families and as an investigator on referrals received involving abuse and neglect.

 Emily graduated from Oklahoma State University with a Bachelor of Arts in Human Development and Family Science with a focus on Family and Children Services plus a minor in Business Management.
 While in college, Emily worked for DHS in Child Welfare and completed an internship in Child Welfare.

-Emily’s duties include supervising and assisting the Advocate Coordinators, ensuring that the Claremore and Miami offices are running smoothly, and assisting the Director with overall operations of the CANO program and professional staff.
+Emily’s duties include supervising and assisting the Advocate Coordinators, ensuring that the Claremore and Miami offices are running smoothly, and assisting the Director with overall operations of the agency’s program and professional staff.

 Sandra has been with CASA for 11 years.
 She served as a CASA Volunteer in Mayes County before coming on staff in March of 2016.